BSc(Hons) Building Surveying

 BSc(Hons) Building Surveying is accredited by the Royal Institution of Chartered Surveyors (RICS), Chartered Institute of Building (CIOB) and the Chartered Association of Building Engineers (CABE).

-Covering aspects of design, construction and facilities management for residential and commercial buildings, the course is designed to give you the balance of academic and vocational knowledge employers seek.
+Covering aspects of design, construction and project management though 'real life' scenarios for residential and commercial buildings, the course is designed to give you the balance of academic and vocational knowledge employers seek.

 Stay up to date on the latest developments, such as advancements in Building Information Modelling (BIM) and its importance in a changing industry.

 Be at the forefront of the drive for a sustainable future by learning how to develop property and adapt, convert and reinvigorate existing buildings of residential, commercial and historic interest.

 Get an insight into the surveyor's role within the construction and property industries.
 Learn through site visits, guest speakers and hands-on activities.
 Take a year's placement to enhance your employment prospects.

 Our tutors come from both academia and practice.
 They provide real-life examples and show you how to put theory into context.
 They're also dedicated to helping you become a highly skilled graduate that employers will value.

 Our graduates have consistently high employment rates.
 We see them going into careers at every stage of the building lifecycle.